Greater wing of sphenoid bone: Margin

 In front of the spine the circumference presents a concave, serrated edge, bevelled at the expense of the inner table below, and of the outer table above, for articulation with the squamous part of the temporal bone.

 At the tip of the great wing is a triangular portion, bevelled at the expense of the internal surface, for articulation with the sphenoidal angle of the parietal bone; this region is named the pterion.

 Medial to this is a triangular, serrated surface, for articulation with the frontal bone; this surface is continuous medially with the sharp edge that forms the lower boundary of the superior orbital fissure, and laterally with the serrated margin for articulation with the zygomatic bone.

 Development

 The greater wing of the sphenoid bone starts as a separate bone, and is still separate at birth in humans.

 Function

+The sphenoid bone assists with the formation of the base and the sides of the skull, and the floors and walls of the orbits.
+It is the site of attachment for most of the muscles of mastication.
+Many foramina and fissures are located in the sphenoid that carry nerves and blood vessels of the head and neck, such as the superior orbital fissure (with ophthalmic nerve), foramen rotundum (with maxillary nerve) and foramen ovale (with mandibular nerve).

 Clinical significance

-It causes the superior lateral nasal occipital nerve to malfunction.
+In patients with neurofibromatosis type 1, malformation of the sphenoid bone wings may occur, due to aberrant cell development.
+This can ultimately lead to blindness if left untreated.